IbrohimJalolov/hello-world/readme.txt

 Hello
-This is my second line
+This is your first line.